Jundallah (Iran)

-Jundallah (جندالله), also known as the People's Resistance Movement of Iran (PRMI), was a Sunni Deobandi jihadist militant organization based in Sistan and Baluchestan, a province in southeast Iran.
-Jundallah claimed to have been fighting for the "equal rights of Sunni Muslims in Iran".
+Jundallah (جندالله), also known as the People's Resistance Movement of Iran (PRMI), was a Sunni Deobandi militant organization based in Sistan and Baluchestan, a province in southeast Iran.
 The group shared its name with another Baloch group, Pakistan's Jundallah, which was active in Pakistani Balochistan as part of the same insurgency, the Insurgency in Balochistan.
+Iran's Jundallah claimed to have been fighting for the "equal rights of Sunni Muslims in Iran".

 The organization was founded in 2003 by Abdolmalek Rigi, an ethnic Balochi.
 Rigi was captured and executed at Evin Prison in Tehran in 2010.
-It was believed to have between 700 and 2,000 fighters.
+It was believed to have between 700 and 2,000 fighters however stated by Abdolmalek Rigi, they (Jundallah) only had an active force of 200.
 Jundallah commanders claim the group had killed up to 400 Iranian soldiers.

 Jundallah had been officially designated as a terrorist organization by Iran, Japan, New Zealand and the United States.
-The U.S. Department of State said that, “Jundallah, which was designated as an FTO and SDGT in 2010, began using the new name Jaysh al-Adl and associated aliases in 2012.”
+The U.S. Department of State said that, "Jundallah, which was designated as an FTO and SDGT in 2010, began using the new name Jaysh al-Adl and associated aliases in 2012."
 It has been linked to and taken credit for numerous acts of terror, kidnappings and the smuggling of narcotics.
 According to many sources, the group was linked to Al-Qaeda.

 Background

 Jundallah was thought to have begun in 2003 and it is known for attacks against high-profile Iranian targets, both military and civilian.
 Its origin and structure remain unclear.
 It had been suggested that it might be an offshoot of Baluchi Autonomist Movement, which was created and supported by Saddam Hussein along with other militant groups like Mujahideen-e Khalq, to wage a proxy war on Iran during the Iran–Iraq War.
 There appears to be at least another militant organization with the name of Jundallah operating independently in Pakistan.

 Iran accuses the United States and other foreign elements of backing Jundallah, possibly from Pakistani territory with Islamabad's support, despite Pakistan's alleged history of cooperation with Iran to suppress trans-border militants, whereas Jundallah denies any connections to al-Qaeda or the Taliban, as well as foreign governments such as the United States and Great Britain.
 The United States also denies any support or involvement with this group.

-In an October 17, 2008 interview aired on Al-Arabiya TV, its leader Abdolmalek Rigi stated the group had given "over 2,000 men" military, political and ideological training but that the number of its members "in the mountains does not exceed 200."
+In an 17 October 2008 interview aired on Al-Arabiya TV, its leader Abdolmalek Rigi stated the group had given "over 2,000 men" military, political and ideological training but that the number of its members "in the mountains does not exceed 200."
 It had also been alleged that Jundallah is involved in smuggling Iranian diesel fuel to Afghanistan and Pakistan, the price of which is more than five times cheaper than the diesel fuel in Afghanistan and Pakistan.
 The diesel fuel is then bartered with opium, which is smuggled into Iran from Afghanistan and Pakistan to be sold in Iran.